Harbert College of Business

-The Raymond J. Harbert College of Business, commonly shortened to Harbert College is the business school of Auburn University in Auburn, Alabama.
-Founded in 1967, it grants both undergraduate and graduate degrees, and is one of the university's 12 constituent schools.
-Since 2013, the college has been named in honor of Auburn alumnus Raymond J. Harbert, who with his wife Kathryn, gave the college a $40 million gift.
-Harbert College has over 7,000 students, 136 full-time faculty, 50 part-time instructors, and 98 full-time staff.
-It is one of the largest business schools in the Southeastern United States.
+The Harbert College of Business (formally known as the Raymond J. Harbert College of Business) is the business school of Auburn University in Auburn, Alabama, United States.

+Founded in 1967, the school grants both undergraduate and graduate degrees, and is one of the university's 12 constituent schools.
+Since 2013, the college has been named in honor of Auburn alumnus Raymond J. Harbert, who with his wife Kathryn, gave the college a US$40 million gift.